 Not sure what advocacy is, or how an advocate can help you?
 Find out more.

 Our services are independent from health or social services and what you tell us will remain confidential (unless of a life-threatening nature).
 We want you to be in control of the advocacy process and will not make a decision without your consent.

 Community mental health advocacy is non-statutory.
 This means that your local authority does not have a legal duty to provide you with an advocate.
 We provide community mental health advocacy for adults in some local authority areas.
 Enter your postcode in the box (top right) to see what services we provide in your area.

-To find out if we provide Community Mental Health Advocacy in your area type your postcode into the box above or select your local authority area from the drop down list.
+To find out if we provide Community Mental Health Advocacy in your area select your local authority area from the drop down list above.

 To contact your local seAp office click here.